solitone/josm_strava_cookies/README.md

 ```

 ### Cartograph support
-Since version 1.4, macOS users can prepare Strava Heatmap TMS URLs also
+It is also possible to prepare Strava Heatmap TMS URLs for
-for [Cartograph](https://www.cartograph.eu).
+[Cartograph](https://www.cartograph.eu).
 Cartograph runs under iOS
 and macOS, as well as Android.

+The scripts `util/icloud_carto_omapdef.sh` (macOS and linux users) and
-The script `util/icloud_carto_omapdef.sh` writes Strava URLs in an
+`util/icloud_carto_omapdef.bat` (Windows users) write out Strava URLs in an
 [online map definition file](https://www.cartograph.eu/help_onlinemapimport).
 An online map definition file is a JSON file that can be imported directly
 in Cartograph.

+The `icloud_carto_omapdef.sh` script has been tested under macOS, and should also work
+under linux, but has not been tested.
+The `icloud_carto_omapdef.bat` script
+has not been tested either.

-The file is saved on iCloud, in the `Cartograph Pro` folder:
+The omapdef file will be saved on the current directory. macOS users can decide
+to save the omapdef file in iCloud, by specifying the `--icloud` flag.
+In this
+case, the file will be saved in the
-`<HOME>/Library/Mobile Documents/com~apple~CloudDocs/Cartograph Pro`.
+`<HOME>/Library/Mobile Documents/com~apple~CloudDocs/Cartograph Pro` folder,
+for an easy import into Cartograph.

 After importing the map definition file in Cartograph, the following maps
 will be available in the *Manage Maps* menu:
 - Strava Heatmap (all)